omerbsezer/Fast-Docker/DockerLocalRegistry.md

 - There are different ways of deleting images from localregistry:
   - using curl DELETE,  (https://betterprogramming.pub/cleanup-your-docker-registry-ef0527673e3a)
-  - removing file from filesystem,
+  - removing the file from the filesystem,
   - running rm command in the container (I prefer this method, it absolutely works):

 ```